Reaction time test

 How do I train recoil control?

 Most shooter weapons have a fixed spray pattern: burst at a wall on a practice map and pull the mouse against the climb until it becomes muscle memory.
-Five minutes before a session is enough — long grinds only wear out your wrist.
+Five minutes before a session is enough: the pattern sticks through repetition, not through volume.

 What is ESP (wallhack) in games?